Velocidex/velociraptor-docs/content/docs/clients/searching/_index.md

 Search patterns can utlize the wildcard symbol `*` anywhere in the pattern.
 The wildcard can occur more than once in a pattern.
-If specified on it's own `*` is equivalent to the search operator `all`.
+If specified on it's own `*` is equivalent to the search operator `all`, which is also the same as searching with an empty search expression.

 {{% notice tip "Searching clients using VQL" %}}